 |Outer Ring Suburbs (Clarence, Depew, East Amherst, Grand Island, Hamburg, Lancaster, North Tonawanda, Orchard Park, West Seneca and Williamsville)||41%|

 What is the liability information all about?

 The liability form is for our campers’ safety.
 We need this to offer band-aids for skinned knees, etc. Many of our activities are held outdoors in a playful atmosphere.
 Kids this age tend to run, jump, and play -- and fall, bump, and scrape.
 Even the most minor incidents are reported immediately to the contact(s) listed on the application.
-We can happily report no injuries beyond a bump or bandage in our ten-year history.
+We can happily report no injuries beyond a bump or bandage in our fifteen-year history.

 Can my child be placed in a group with his/her friends?

 Yes, provided that your camper's friends are enrolled in the same color team and the same grade level.
 This option is included in the online registration form.
 We can not switch campers between groups once either group has been closed.